 Live Streaming Failure

 One of the challenges with live streaming is failure due to increased load or poor bandwidth.
 The issues with failure is amplified when there are no backup streams available.
-We did a whole blog on how you can avoid a live streaming failure.

 The Bigger Challenge